jmarcosdias/awesome/README.md

 ## Deployment

-The site was deployed to GitHub pages.
+The website was deployed to GitHub pages.
 The steps to deploy are as follows.

 In the GitHub repository:
   - Navigate to the Settings tab